Vision295/gossipProject/README.md

 intent : parameters to generate the topology retrieval_maps : to retrieve the correspondin nodes based on a generated topology exp_count : counts the number of experiences done per type

+## TODO
+      - Make all topology generation
+      - Vary the performances using different link type
+      - Make experiences using UDP or TCP

+## DONE
+      - Fix : load the number 1 last